How much does an Assistant Director- Curriculum & Student Services make in the United States?

 -

-Student Services Specialist provides administrative support and coordination in a specific student service, such as admissions, registrar, financial aid, housing or similar student-related function.
-Has sufficient functional knowledge to independently assist students and parents with standard questions and processes.
-Being a Student Services Specialist typically requires a high school diploma or equivalent.
-Typically reports to a supervisor.
+Student Services Specialist is responsible for providing administrative support in a specific student service, such as admissions, registrar, financial aid, housing, or similar student-related function.
+Serves as first point of contact for students and answers questions regarding academic programs, enrollment processes, and financial services.
+Being a Student Services Specialist provides students with additional resources as needed.
+Requires a high school diploma or equivalent.
+Additionally, Student Services Specialist typically reports to a supervisor.
 The Student Services Specialist works under moderate supervision.
 Gaining or has attained full proficiency in a specific area of discipline.
 To be a Student Services Specialist typically requires 1-3 years of related experience.
-View Student Services Specialist SalaryAlternate Job Titles:Student Services Coordinator
+View Student Services Specialist SalaryAlternate Job Titles:Student Services Coordinator, Student Support Specialist